Using the Potato Grow Bag

 - Seed potatoes: You can buy them from us or provide your own.
 The regular Grow Bag holds three to five pieces; the Jumbo holds seven to 10.

 - Soil: The regular Grow Bag holds 50 quarts; the Jumbo holds about 120 quarts.
-If you like to use your own fertilizer, we recommend our Container Mix or Organic Container Mix.
+If you like to use your own fertilizer, we recommend our Potting Mix or Organic Potting Mix.